 - Second, that during the same period, there was a process of adoption of technology or technology catching up by Indonesia from the frontier technology of the developed country Japan and USA.
 This process has empirically contributed to the acceleration of productivity and to the growth rate achieved by Indonesia of about 6 per cent annually.
 However, the growth rate of about 6 per cent is insufficient to catch up to Japan and USA in terms of income level in the long run, given that the empirical tests show no evidence of income level catching up. - Third, that during the period of 1970 to 2006, Indonesia's real per capita GDP can be linked to: capital, labor, exports, external debt to GDP ratio, stock of FDI and population.
 These results further suggest that in the long run, the increase of capital, employment and export lead to the increase in real per capita GDP, while the increase of external public debt to GDP ratio, stock of FDI and population lead to the decrease in real per capita GDP.
-In the short run, the increase of the growth of capital, employment and export lead to the increase of the growth of capital, employment and export lead to the run, the increase of the growth of capital, employment and export lead to the run, the increase of the growth of capital GDP, while the increase of the growth of real per capita GDP, while the increase of the growth of external public debt to GDP ratio and population lead to the decrease in real per capita GDP growth.
+In the short run, the increase of the growth of capital, employment and export lead to the increase in the growth of real per capita GDP, while the increase of the growth of external public debt to GDP ratio and population lead to the decrease in real per capita GDP growth.